metabrainz/design-system/guidelines/style-guidelines.md

 ## Numbers

 In general:
-* we use numerals instead of words when we write numbers – this helps you scan our content
+* we usually use words for numbers from 0-9 and use digits for 10 and up
 * we use commas and no spaces to separate thousands when the number is over 10,000
 * when we’re talking about numbers in the millions, we use the word 'million' instead of writing out the number in full
 * we use spaces to separate groups of numbers when we write phone numbers.